nikos230/project-ieroklis/README.md

 ### MedST-28 fine-tune for Fire Spread
 To fine-tune the MedST-28 model for the Fire Spread task, the ViT decoder was replaced with an `Convolutional decoder`.
 This modification enables the model to learn spatial features from the pre-trained encoder.
 The final layer of the model generates an binary segmatation map, where `0 are un-burned pixels` and `1 are burn pixels`.
-Where were used 7623 samples for fine-tune <br />
+7623 samples were used for fine-tune <br />

 `Input of fine-tune Fire Spread`: 28 variables in 64 x 64 pixel patches with 154 channels* <br />
-`Output of fine-tune for Fire Spread`: Binary Classification Map (Output size same as Input size, 64x64 pixels) <br /> <br />
+`Output of fine-tune for Fire Spread`: Binary Classification Map (Output size same as Input size, 64 x 64 pixels) <br /> <br />

 *The inputs consiists of 28 variables across a 10 day temporal window, so the input tensor has shape of (channels, height, width) = (154, 64, 64)